neuritis of

 A 10% rating requires: Mild.
 A 60% rating requires: Neuritis of the sciatic nerve: Complete.
 All muscles of the leg and foot paralyzed; total foot drop; complete sensory loss below knee; absent Achilles reflex; requiring AFO or assistive device for ambulation..
 The difference typically reflects the frequency, severity, or functional impact of the condition as documented in medical records and C&P examination findings.

-What is the C&P exam like for neuritis of?
+What happens at the C&P exam for neuritis of?

 Get a Personalized Rating Analysis